 I am also a public history practitioner who collaborates with other people and institutions to bring historical knowledge to general audiences.
 My projects range from editing a cultural resource management report on Mammoth Hot Springs in Yellowstone National Park to consulting on a documentary on the 40th anniversary of Colorado’s 1976 Big Thompson Flood to supporting youth litigants on the constitutional right to a stable climate.
 I worked as a Postdoctoral Fellow at the University of British Columbia, Vancouver, partnering with historians and animal welfare scientists on a project about cattle-breeding technologies and their roles in the dairy and beef industries.
 I believe in delivering useable pasts to empower local communities, citizen democracy, and transnational solidarity.

 I earned a B.A. at Carroll College, Helena, and an M.A. at Colorado State University.
 Before graduate studies, I was a high school social studies teacher.
-I serve on the board of Montana Interfaith Power and Light, an organization that seeks to mobilize people of faith to take bold and just action on climate change, and organize for the Sunrise Movement.
-When time allows, I can be found fly-fishing on the Madison River, gardening with my wife Carly, or chasing our son around the house.
+I served on the board of Montana Interfaith Power and Light, an organization that seeks to mobilize people of faith to take bold and just action on climate change, and organized for the Sunrise Movement.
+When time allows, I can be found fly-fishing on the Madison River, gardening with my wife Carly, or chasing our two sons around a century-old house.